 The lungs are two large spongy organs located inside the chest cavity.
 Air is breathed into the trachea (windpipe) and moves down two tubes called bronchi, each going to a lung.
 These tubes divide into bronchioles and then into tiny air sacs called alveoli.
 Lung cancers usually start in the cells lining the airways.
 There are different types of lung cancer, depending on which cells are affected.

 Over 2,340 Victorians are diagnosed with lung cancer every year.
 Lung cancer occurs most often in adults between the ages of 40 and 70 who have smoked cigarettes for at least 20 years.
-We do not know the cause in all cases, however up to nine out of 10 lung cancers are caused by smoking.
+The cause is not known in all cases.
+However, up to nine out of 10 lung cancers are caused by smoking.
 Lung cancer is the most common cause of death from cancer in Australia.

 Different types of lung cancer

 A cancer that starts in the cells lining an organ is known as a carcinoma.
 There are different types of lung cancer, depending on which cells are affected.
 The two main types are:

 - Small cell carcinoma or 'oat cell' carcinoma, named after its cell shape.
 Around 15 per cent of lung cancers are small cell carcinomas.
 This type of cancer spreads early, shows few early symptoms and is strongly linked with cigarette smoking